Experienced Real Estate Lawyers Providing Title Insurance Advice

 - Encroachment issues

 Most title insurance policies also protect homeowners from title fraud.
-Title fraud occurs when an individual uses stolen personal information or falsified documents to fraudulently transfer ownership of a property to himself or herself.
+Title fraud occurs when an individual uses stolen personal information or falsified documents to transfer property ownership to himself or herself fraudulently.
 The individual then arranges to sell the property or obtain a mortgage on it.
 Once the money for the sale or mortgage is advanced, the individual flees with the money.

 What is not Covered by Title Insurance